Introduction to Supersymmetric Theory of Stochastics: Operator Representation

 A similar procedure exists for bras.
 The only difference is that the procedure runs in the opposite direction, \emph{i.e.}, from $\langle {\underline{\vartheta}}_{n_D}|$ to $\langle {\underline{\vartheta}}_{n_0}|$, because $\bar{{\underline{\vartheta}}}_{n_k}\in\Omega^{D-k}$, as observed from {Equation} (\ref{Orthogonality}), and consequently $\langle {\underline{\vartheta}}_{n_k}|\hat d$ is an eigen-bra of $\hat H^{(k-1)}$ and not of $\hat H^{(k+1)}$, as could be incorrectly expected.

-The boson-fermion pairing procedure does not count eigenstates that are non-trivial in the de~Rahm cohomology, in other words, the eigenstates that are $\hat d$-closed but that are not $\hat d$-exact, \emph{i.e.},
+The boson-fermion pairing procedure does not count eigenstates that are non-trivial in the de~Rham cohomology, in other words, the eigenstates that are $\hat d$-closed but that are not $\hat d$-exact, \emph{i.e.},

 These eigenstates are the supersymmetric or $\hat d$-symmetric singlets.
-Their bras are also non-trivial in the de Rahm cohomology:
+Their bras are also non-trivial in the de Rham cohomology:

 An important property of the supersymmetric eigenstates is that the expectation value of any $\hat d$-exact operator vanishes on these eigenstates:

 Note now that the SEO is a $\hat d$-exact operator.
 Therefore, all the $\hat d$-symmetric eigenstates have zero eigenvalues: $0=\langle\theta_k| \hat H|\theta_k\rangle = \mathcal{E}_{\theta_k}\langle\theta_k| \theta_k\rangle = \mathcal{E}_{\theta_k}$.